 Lost Luggage Depot (2001) Jeff Wall

 Jeff Wall (Vancouver, 1946) is a Canadian photographer, art historian and visual artist.
-He started his career as a graduated conceptual artist, but then went on to study art history.
-After graduating, Wall started taking photographs.
+He starts his career as a graduated conceptual artist, but he will subsequently study art history.
+After college, Wall took up photography.
 He stages his work down to the last detail, or, in his own words, he completely reconstructs a moment.
 He often uses actors to revive a moment that appeals to his imagination.
-His photographic scenes often have a mix of natural beauty, urban decay and a postmodern and industrial lack of features as a background; elements typical of Vancouver.
+His photographic scenes often have as a background the mix of natural beauty, urban decay and a postmodern and industrial lack of features; elements typical of Vancouver.
 He is best known for his large cibachrome photographs, which he presents in light boxes.
-In 2005 Wall's work was featured at Documenta X. In 2007 he was made an Officer of the Order of Canada.
-In March 2008 he was awarded the Audain Prize for Lifetime Achievement, an annual award for visual arts awarded by British Columbia.
+In 2005, Wall's work was featured at Documenta X. He was made an Officer of the Order of Canada in 2007.
+In March 2008, he was awarded the Audain Prize for Lifetime Achievement, a visual arts award presented annually by British Columbia.